thecosmicslug/imgui/examples/addons_examples/README_FIRST.txt

 UPDATE: There's a third demo named main3.cpp, but it's currently used to develop imguicodeeditor (see below).

-NOTE: Even if recent versions of imgui include the file imgui_widgets.cpp, to compile the examples this file must be left out (the old compilation scripts/projects should still work)!
+NOTE: Even if recent versions of Dear Imgui include the file imgui_widgets.cpp, to compile the examples this file must be left out (the old compilation scripts/projects should still work)!
+NOTE2: More recent versions of Dear ImGui include the file imgui_tables.cpp.
+This must be added to your cpp files.

 -----------------------------
 NOTE FOR VISUAL STUDIO USERS: